edirpedro/docstrap/README.md

 How to use
 --------------------------------------------------

-Get a [free copy](http://hub.edirpedro.com/docstrap) and read the informations of how to start writing your documentation.
+Get a [free copy](http://hub.edirpedro.com.br/docstrap) and read the informations of how to start writing your documentation.
+There you can see how it works too.

 Thanks to